-- Keep an updated record (or at least the knowledge of) the health history information noted under "prepare for your appointment" above.
+- Keep an updated record of (or at least the knowledge of) the health history information noted under "prepare for your appointment" above.
 This information will continue to be useful for future appointments.

-- Keep a first-aid kit with a thermometer.
+- Keep a first aid kit with a thermometer.
 Your temperature is always a useful indicator of illness, and you will be asked for this information when you call the advice nurse.